 Stay safe with World Nomads travel safety alerts - follow us

-Seven people died on Friday in a Caracas slum due to heavy rains from Tropical Storm Matthew,over 5 years ago
+Seven people died on Friday in a Caracas slum due to heavy rains from Tropical Storm Matthew,almost 7 years ago

 Recommended vaccinations for Caracas